Azure/azure-quickstart-templates/quickstarts/microsoft.cdn/front-door-premium-api-management-private-link/README.md

 - API Management instance with a sample API.
   - The API Management instance must use a [SKU that supports private endpoints](https://docs.microsoft.com/azure/api-management/private-endpoint).

-Note that the API Management instance is deployed twice.
-The first time, it's deployed with public network access enabled.
-The second time, it's deployed with public network access disabled.
-This sequencing is required because API Management instances can't have public network access disabled at creation time, otherwise a deployment error occurs.
+Note that the API Management instance is deployed with public inbound network access enabled.
+This is because API Management instances can't have public network access disabled at creation time, otherwise a deployment error occurs.
+To disable public inbound network access, you need to approve the Front Door private endpoint and then redeploy the template, specifying `apiManagementEnablePublicNetworkAccess` = `false`.

 ### Front Door Standard/Premium
 - A Front Door profile.